locationtech/geomesa/docs/user/accumulo/ageoff.rst

 on disk, you must manually compact a table or range.
 When compacting an entire table you should take care not to overwhelm your system.
 You may start a compaction through the Accumulo shell::

+    # compact a single table
     compact -t geomesa.mycatalog_mytype_z2

+    # compact all tables for a catalog
+    compact -p geomesa.mycatalog.*